Nick Ames European sports correspondent

 In an interview with the local outlet Helsingør Dagblad, Iniesta spelled out his ambition.
 “It’s an incredibly exciting club with really good facilities, a lot of good people in and around the club and a potential in the city to become an important part of Danish football,” he said.
 On Thursday morning Iniesta was pictured taking part in a training session at the club’s headquarters.

 Helsingør are no strangers to foreign ownership.
 They were run by an American investment group led by Jordan Gardner for three seasons until August 2022, before being taken over by the local businessman Bo Bay Haugaard.
-Talks regarding the Iniesta-led takeover are thought to have been ongoing throughout this year.
+Talks regarding the Iniesta-led takeover are thought to have been taking place throughout this year.
 Denmark is popular among foreign ownership groups, who often see the country as a potentially profitable midway point for young players capable of playing in Europe’s top leagues.

 Leave a Comment